skykunnu/React-Projects/README.md

 # Library

 - In library you are in the control of the flow of the application and you call the library functions when needed.

+- It provides specific functionality.

+- It offers more flexibility because you can pick and choose which libraries to use without adhering to a strict structure.

 ex- React